posterkit/posterkit-sandbox/README-PDF.rst

     # The basics
     apt install fonts-arphic-ukai fonts-arphic-uming

-    # You might want to play around installing them, but it will yield different outcomes for some languages.
+    # You might want to install more fonts, but this will eventually amend the outcome
-    # You have been warned.
+    # for some languages, you have been warned.
-    #apt install fonts-beteckna fonts-uralic
+    apt install fonts-beteckna fonts-uralic

-    # Looks differently
+    # Also, yields different outcome.
-    apt install fonts-arphic-uming fonts-arphic-ukai fonts-ipafont-mincho fonts-ipafont-gothic fonts-unfonts-core
+    apt install fonts-ipafont-mincho fonts-ipafont-gothic fonts-unfonts-core

+    # There are some fonts which - when installed - make the beautiful
+    # Chinese and Japanes fonts disappear, so you might well do:
+    apt remove fonts-droid fonts-lmodern

 Install PDFtk